ipfs-inactive/blog/src/26-ipfs-endeavors/index.md

 collection: posts
 ---

-In October, at Protocol Labs, Juan Benet sat down to do a quick overview of the main IPFS endeavors.
+In October, Juan Benet sat down to do a quick overview of the main IPFS endeavors.
 This video runs through the different projects; a transcript is provided below.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/D1u7m_XzLTA" frameborder="0" allowfullscreen></iframe>